Why choose cremation over traditional funeral services and in-ground burial?

 Do you scatter ashes of pets?

 Yes, we do.
-The process is the same as for a human scattering, but please note the reduce rate.
 Please refer to our MAKE ARRANGEMENTS page.